MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/replication/monitor-long-running-transactions-and-log-growth.md

 author: abhimantiwari
 ms.author: v-sidong
 ---
-# SQL Transaction log grows due to long-running transactions when you use Change Data Capture
+# Transaction log grows due to long-running transactions when you use Change Data Capture - SQL Server & Azure SQL

 This article helps you monitor and resolve the problem of continuous transaction log growth due to long-running transactions for a database with Change Data Capture (CDC) enabled in SQL Server, Azure SQL Database, and Azure SQL Managed Instance.